dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 The CloudConduit has capabilities to processes requests for service instances to be migrated.
 When such an relocation is triggered it inspects the service instances for sub-components (sub-services) and their dependencies.
 This is done an RESTful Cloud API which is implemented by both Cloud Providers (OpenStack and SmartOS based) in this PoC.
 Based on the inspection it creates a set of tasks which need to be executed.
 For this early setup the task are executed in sequential order.
 Later on the scheduling of these tasks may become more complex.
 The distribution of the tasks is handled by the Broker.

-(*need to note that the broker has a list of suitable replacement services*)

-The Broker does not have the information to instantiate the appropriate Migrators that make up the Viaduct.
+The Broker does now have the information to instantiate the appropriate Migrators that make up the Viaduct.
 The Migrators now take care of the actual relocation and topology change within the service instance.

+For this PoC the setup has been done within in one Data center but with two different platforms.
+The source service provider is realized using OpenStack while the target side is SmartOS.
+The trigger for the relocation is done based on an evaluation of both platforms.
+It shows that an virtual machine on the SmartOS platform has a significantly higher IO throughput:

+TODO: insert dd command output here. - @Andy do we want it here?

-To test this implementation the following scenario is considered.
-A simple node.js application is deployed with an virtual machine running within the Domain of OpenStack.
+Based on this evaluation, a simple node.js application is deployed with an virtual machine within OpenStack is to be relocated to SmartOS.
 This virtual machine has a block storage attached to it through an OpenStack Volume.
 The node.js also makes use of the Object Storage provided by OpenStack Swift.

-(*should note that the object storage is not migrated - perhaps as it's not provided by openstack… it's S3*)

-Based on the performance of the hypervisors the decision is made, by the service owner, to trigger a relocation to a Cloud provider which uses SmartOS as an Hypervisor.
-After relocation the VM will be running on the SmartOS platform.
-The data within the block storage will be relocated whereas the data in the object storage will stay where it is.
+After relocation the virtual machine will be running on the SmartOS platform.
+The data within the block storage will be relocated whereas the data in the object storage will stay where it is (could be the use case of using an external provider such as Amazon's S3).
 This will demonstrate that the service topology of the service instance can change after the relocation depending on the new destination service provider.
 This change in topology although is done automatically.
 The service topology before and after relocation is shown in the following diagram:

 ![Service before and after relocation][]